 2 CE Hours available to NYS LCSWs, LMSWs, LPs, LMFTs, LMHCs, LCATs, Psychologists and PsyDs

-This film is available for viewing on Amazon Prime Video, YouTube, or Google Play before the event
+This film is available for viewing on Hulu, Amazon Prime Video, YouTube, or Google Play before the event.

 Attendees will access and watch the film prior to the event and come prepared for an introduction to and formal presentation of ideas generated by the film and a group discussion of the film.
 The presentation will relate directly to the psychological and societal import of the film and its themes, how they emerge in clinical settings, and how they impact societies.
-The first hour will focus on that presentation.
-The second hour will focus on thoughts and questions raised by attendees and will be interwoven with clinical material.
-Special attention will be paid to the far-reaching effects of war and trauma, the flickering exhaustion of goodness in the context of threatened survival, and the ravages of war long after its formal end.
-Personal, interpersonal and societal implications will be emphasized.
+The first hour will focus on the presentation.
+The second hour will focus on thoughts and questions raised by attendees, interwoven with clinical material.
+Special attention will be paid to the mother-child relationship, the impact of generational trauma on child development, and the unique complexities of navigating grief at a young age.